uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 In a think aloud protocol, you observe someone else using the interface that you want to evaluate, and encourage them to explain what they're thinking at each step.
 You'll take notes on what they say, and you can reflect on that afterwards to evaluate the interface (it can be helpful to record the session if possible.)

-This protocol gives insights into what might be confusing in an interface, and why.
+This {glossary-link term="protocol"}protocol{glossary-link end} gives insights into what might be confusing in an interface, and why.

 For example, if someone setting an alarm clock says "I'm pressing the up button until I get to 7am &ndash; oh bother, it stopped at 7:09, now I have to go right around again", that gives some insight into how the interface might get in the way of the users completing a task efficiently.